arsenijesavic/cityguerilla.org/src/pages/member/miona-stefanović.md

   templateKey: "member"
   name: "Miona Stefanović"
   location: "Belgrade"
-  since: "2010 - 2010"
-  from: "2010"
-  to: "2010"
   website: ""
-  image: "/img/MionaStefanovic.jpg"
-  involved:
-    - "2010: Interventions in public space"
-    - "2010: The Museum of Yugoslav Ships"
-    - "2010: Freilautzeichnen – drawing loudly through the silent city"
   bio: "I am Miona Stefanović.
 I’m finishing my fifth year at the Faculty of Applied Arts, department of Ceramics studies.
 Besides that I play tennis, ski, like photography and dogs… I am sociable and communicative, even if I stutter a bit, and I don’t bite, unless that is required from me!"
+  from: "2010"
+  to: "2010"
+  image: "/img/MionaStefanovic.jpg"
   tags:
     - "Art"
     - "Belgrade"